-NOTE 4: IMS-AGW needs to allow the establishment of bootstrap and application data channels based on the information in the 200 OK to PRACK and UPDATE messages.
+NOTE 4: IMS-AGW needs to allow the establishment of bootstrap data channels based on the information in the 200 OK to PRACK and UPDATE messages.

 24. Subsequent procedures continue.

 NOTE 5: In the DC application list, the DCSF may provide DC applications supported by both UEs, or only supported by the UE who sends the application request message.
 The detail of how to provide the application list to the UE and how to use it by the UE are based on implementation and out of scope of 3GPP.